arvindyadav0702/api-ui-test/README.md

 _# Maven Project with Playwright, Rest Assured, Java, and Cucumber

-This project demonstrates how to set up a Java-based Maven project with Rest Assured for API testing and Cucumber for Behavior Driven Development (BDD) testing.
+This project demonstrates how to set up a Java-based Maven project with Rest Assured for API testing, Playwright for UI automation and Cucumber for
+Behavior Driven Development (BDD) testing.
 The project integrates the necessary libraries for writing and executing API tests with Cucumber features.